antononcube/Raku-WWW-LLaMA/README-work.md

 ### Embeddings

-Embeddings can be obtained with the function `llama-embeddings`.
+Embeddings can be obtained with the function `llama-embedding`.
 Here is an example of finding the embedding vectors for each of the elements of an array of strings:

 ```perl6